Teaching Fellow in Historical Performance, Staff Pianist and Professor of Accompaniment

 - The music collection of Elizabeth Sykes Egerton (1775 – 1854) in the Library at Tatton Park.
 This is an ongoing project to research the extensive performance instructions and embellishment in her vocal and keyboard music collected at the beginning of the 19th century to learn more of late classical performance practice.

-College and External Research Roles
+External Research Roles

 Awarded an £800 grant by the Ida Carroll Trust towards presenting a concert to mark and celebrate the 110th Anniversary of Arnold Cooke’s birth on the 4th November 2016 at the RNCM.